alhog/NeuralNetworkArchitectures/README.md

 - **Use Cases**:
     - Anomaly detection, denoising, and feature selection.

+### **Overview**
+- **Purpose**: Autoencoders are unsupervised neural networks used for dimensionality reduction, feature learning, and data compression.
+- **Architecture**:
+    - Consists of an **encoder** and a **decoder**.
+    - Learns to represent input data in a lower-dimensional space (latent space).
+    - Reconstruction loss guides the learning process.

+### **Architecture Components**
+1. **Encoder**:
+    - Maps input data to a lower-dimensional representation (latent code).
+    - Typically consists of fully connected layers or convolutional layers.
+    - Learns meaningful features.

+2. **Latent Space (Bottleneck)**:
+    - The compressed representation of input data.
+    - Contains essential features without redundancy.

+3. **Decoder**:
+    - Reconstructs input data from the latent code.
+    - Mirrors the encoder architecture.

+### **Training and Reconstruction Loss**
+- **Objective**:
+    - Minimize the difference between the input data and the reconstructed output.
+    - Common loss functions: mean squared error (MSE), binary cross-entropy.

+### **Use Cases**
+- **Dimensionality Reduction**:
+    - Reduce high-dimensional data to a lower-dimensional representation.
+    - Useful for visualization and clustering.

+- **Anomaly Detection and Denoising**:
+    - Autoencoders can learn normal patterns.
+    - Anomalies result in higher reconstruction errors.

+- **Image Denoising**:
+    - Train autoencoders to remove noise from images.
+    - Encoder learns noise-free features.

+### **Variants**
+- **Variational Autoencoders (VAEs)**:
+    - Probabilistic autoencoders.
+    - Learn a probabilistic distribution in the latent space.
+    - Useful for generating new data samples.

+- **Sparse Autoencoders**:
+    - Encourage sparsity in the latent code.
+    - Useful for feature selection.

+*Autoencoders are versatile tools for various tasks beyond compression.*

 ## 7. Hyperparameter Tuning and Optimization

 - **Importance**: Properly tuned hyperparameters significantly impact model performance.